eleme/Mess/README.md

 ```

 In some cases, you want to ignore some proguard configuration provided by aar.
-E.g. latest butterknife is an aar which contains proguard.txt, so users do not need to configure its proguard manually.
+E.g. latest Butter Knife is an aar which contains proguard.txt, so users do not need to configure its proguard manually.
-However, we would like to still obfuscate classes used with Butterknife.
+However, we would like to still obfuscate classes used with Butter Knife.
 So we provide an extension for such scenario.

 ```groovy
 mess {